Bomma-Pranay/Bomma-Pranay/README.md

 Here are some ideas to get you started:
 -->

 I am a person who loves coding, reading books, and solving challenges.
-I am passionate about Machine Learning and I want to apply Machine Learning to tackle real-world problems.
+I am passionate about Data Science and I want to apply Data Science to tackle real-world problems which help in making our life better.
 I love to teach and I am a constant learner.
-I am excited about Electric cars, Solar energy, and Automation.

 <!--- 🔭 I’m currently working on NLP-->
 - 🌱 I’m currently learning Machine Learning